geek-sam/LGMVIP-WebDev/README.md

 ## Task_1: __*Create a single page website*__.

-In the task 1 I have to create a single page website, that have the section like Header, Home, About, Projects, Pricing, Videos, Team, Gallery, Blog, Contact and Footer.
+In the task 1 I have created a single page website, that has the sections like Header, Home, About, Projects, Pricing, Videos, Team, Gallery, Blog, Contact and Footer.

 **Web Technologies Used**:
 * HTML